 ix, 122 pages

 Includes bibliographical references (pages 121-122).

 Copyright 2011 Saravanan Veerasamy

 Veerasamy, Saravanan.
-"Solution of two nucleon systems using vector variables in momentum space - an innovative approach." doctoral dissertation, University of Iowa, 2011.
+"Solution of two nucleon systems using vector variables in momentum space - an innovative approach."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.